News

 More Recent News

-The DBC Board has been looking for ways to serve the membership in the absence of our regular meetings and field trips, all postponed due to the Covid-19 quarantine.
-To that end, we are pleased to launch the DuPage Birding Club YouTube Channel to deliver relevant video content.
-Our goal is to provide a way to connect with you and enrich your birding experience.
-We’re tapping the expertise of DBC President Denis Kania, who will record a range of mini-tutorials to provide bird identification strategies for challenging birds, tips for using our checklist, understanding parts of a bird, and more. […]
+The DBC Board is pleased to present Mini-Tutorials on the DBC YouTube Channel.
+This week we launch the mini-tutorial comparing two feeder-visiting finches, the House Finch and the Purple Finch.
+Presented by Denis Kania.
+As meetings and field trips have been canceled for the short term due to the Covid-19 quarantine the Board offers a way to connect with you and enrich your birding experience.
+We are tapping the expertise of DBC President Denis Kania, who will record a range of Mini-Tutorials to provide bird identification strategies for challenging birds, tips for using our checklist, understanding parts of a bird, […]

 Scroll to Top